pwafire/pwafire/README.md

 ## What's PWA Fire Bundle?

-A Collection of **Modern New Web Capabilities**.
+A Collection of **New Web Capabilities**.
 Just add the source code in what we call **a plug-n-play code anatomy** and have your favourite Browser's PWA Capability up in your Progressive Web App.
 Below is a list of all these Capabilities.

 | Feature | Documentation | Feature | Documentation |